oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/04.Clients/02.Mobile/02.iOS/calendar-syncing/docs.en.md

 ![](en/ios_calendar3.png)

->For additional security, you may choose to use an app password instead of your main Disroot password.
+!!
+For additional security, you may choose to use an app password instead of your main Disroot password.
 To do so, visit cloud.disroot.org.
->Once logged in, click your profile picture in the top right, click Settings, then click Security.
+!!
+Once logged in, click your profile picture in the top right, click Settings, then click Security.

 7. On the following screen make sure Calendars and Reminders are selected then press '**Save**' You're done!